JobService/worker-batch/worker-batch-archetype/documentation/WorkerArchetypeUsage.md

 ## Introduction

+This is a guide on how to use the `worker-batch-archetype` to generate a Batch Worker project that contains plugin and container components.
+It covers archetype generation with Maven CLI, NetBeans and IntelliJ.

+### Batch Worker Overview

 Stateless Workers are microservices that can be scaled up or down to meet demand.
 In essence, a Worker should not be aware (or need to be aware) of any other Worker or its surrounding system.
 This way additional "clones" of a Worker can be created or destroyed at will to provide scaling without affecting other Workers.

+Batch Workers are used to create and send multiple task messages to another worker.

+When a Batch Worker receives a batch definition to process, it recursively breaks it down into smaller batches of work and then ultimately individual tasks, which are sent to a worker.

-### Components Generated from the Archetype
+### Project Generated from the Archetype

-The following modules are required to create a Batch worker.
+The following project structure is generated from the Batch Worker archetype.
 Each contains its own pom.xml with its own dependencies and plugins:

-**These modules are generated from the worker-batch-archetype:**
+**This project structure is generated from the worker-batch-archetype:**

 - `worker-<artifactId>` aggregator project that contains the following modules:
     - `worker-<artifactId>-batch-plugin` module contains the batch worker plugin.